 In addition to knowledge and experience specific to animal behavior and training, there are several soft skills that can help movie animal trainers succeed in the business.

 - Patience: The positive reinforcement necessary to mold animal behavior takes time.
 It's not possible to explain to the animal what to do, so trainers need to work with animals step by step to learn new tasks and behaviors.

 - Compassion: To build trust with animals, trainers must genuinely care about their well-being and work to care for them.

 - Stamina: The work often is physical, especially when it involves larger animals who are being trained to perform physical tasks.

-- Reliability and consistency: Repetition is one of the keys to successully training an animal, so trainers need to be able to follow through every day on a strict schedule.
-This trait also benefits a trainer because filmmakers will wnat to work with someone they know is reliable.
+- Reliability and consistency: Repetition is one of the keys to successfully training an animal, so trainers need to follow through every day on a strict schedule.
+This trait also benefits a trainer because filmmakers want to work with someone they know is reliable.

-- People skills: While training animals is the biggest part of the job, movie animal trainers also need to be able to communicate with directors, actors, and other crewmembers who will need to work with the animals during filming.
+- People skills: While training animals is the biggest part of the job, movie animal trainers also need to communicate with directors, actors, and other crew members who work with the animals during filming.